 In the middle of the afternoon, I sometimes mix up Cytomax in one of my liter bottles if I’m feeling tired or need a little more pep before a significant climb.
 This is a performance drink that is buffered to make the sugars in it easy to absorb and that I find assists in recovery at night when I’m asleep.

 I often have less of an appetite at dinner than I’d expect because I’m tired.
 It doesn’t matter.
-You have eat, so I make sure that I bring something that I really like for dinner and I’m not going to be ambivalent about chowing down on.
+You have tp eat, so I make sure that I bring something that I really like for dinner and I’m not going to be ambivalent about chowing down on.

-Like breakfast, hydrating is important, so I start dinner by making a large pot of soup and then add ingredients to it that cook up quick and have a lot of calories, like noodles, rice, polenta, mashed potators or pasta.
+Like breakfast, hydration is important, so I start dinner by making a large pot of soup and then add ingredients to it that cook up quick and have a lot of calories, like noodles, rice, polenta, mashed potatoes or pasta.
 The trick is to create a glop-like meal that is appealing, substantial and tastes good.
 If I’m cooking pasta, I’ll usually throw in some cheese powder or an alfredo sauce to thicken things up and load it up with taste.
 Another alternative is to cook up some quick rice and throw in some pre-cooked shredded chicken and spicy Indian or Thai curry that you’ve repackaged before your trip to spice things up.

-For dessert, I usually drink a cup of herb tea, eat an almond hershey bar, and then turn in for the night.
+For dessert, I usually drink a cup of herb tea, eat an almond Hershey bar, and then turn in for the night.

 When you pack up your food bag for a winter trip, it’s really important that you count your calories carefully and portion out your snacks and meals in advance.
 You don’t want to find yourself in a situation where you are not eating enough because you will wear down fast.
 Also make sure that you have packed all of your favorite foods.
 I’ve been in situations where I discovered that I was not as thrilled about some food that I’d packed as I hoped I would be, and had problems getting it down.
 Don’t chance this – pack something that you’ve tested at home and you know you’ll like in advance.
-Winter is not as foregiving as 3 season backpacking.
+Winter is not as forgiving as 3 season backpacking.